https://invisible-island.net/ncurses/man/

 o Descriptions in terminfo format are normally stored in a directory

-tree using subdirectories named by the common first letters of the
+tree using subdirectories named for the common first letters of the

 terminal types named therein.
 This is the scheme used in System V.